 You can delete nodes by holding down the shift key while clicking on a node's name.

 To break connections, you can click on the input-side port associated with that connection.
-This will break the connection, and leave you holding a dangling connection which you can then reconnect to an input port of another node.
+This will break the connection, and leave you holding a dangling wire which you can then reconnect to an input port on another node.
 You can also drop the dangling connection by clicking on an empty part of the canvas.

 Double-clicking on a node's name will make a Node Parameters menu specific to this node pop up.
 This allows you to edit advanced parameters, such as the minimum and maximum value a knob can output, or the output range of a sine oscillator.

 In order to produce a sound, we need to connect an audio signal source to an audio output.
 The simplest possible graph that you could make to do this involves connecting a Noise node directly to an AudioOut node.
 Try creating this simple graph, and then press the Play button in the top-right corner.